danmatthews/danmatthews.me/content/posts/2025-05-08-the-invisible-draft-pattern-in-laravel.md

 }
 ```

-Now when you query for `Event` models, invisible drafts won’t be included.
+Now when you query for your `Event` models, "invisible drafts" won’t be included.

 In our UI, we’re now just asking for a title when creating an event: